JensVL/projecten2/opdracht02/Documentatie_WISA/WISA_Vagrant_Guide_USER.md

 # Deploying webapplicationserver

-1. Open het project met de PROJECT_NAAM.sln file (Gealloceerd in de DOTNETproject-map)
+1. Open the project using the PROJECT_NAME.sln file (Located in the DOTNETproject-map)

 2. Right click on the application in the solution explorer and select the “Publish” option